-Henry Miller is the next generation of saddle makers for horses and mules, trained by his uncle and renowned saddle maker Eli Miller.
-Henry Millers Double Creek Saddlery duplicates the fine workmanship, patterns, and quality of his uncle Eli Miller.
+Mr. Henry Miller is the next generation of Amish saddle makers for horses and mules, trained by his uncle and renowned saddle maker Eli Miller.
+Double Diamond Saddlery is built with exclusive features combined with the traditional fine workmanship, patterns, and quality of his uncle Eli Miller.

 As always, Mr. Millers saddlery and matching tack is hand cut, hand built one at a time, not mass produced, which is why you wait to get your saddle.
 The workmanship and attention to detail makes these saddles heirloom quality.
-If you've ever owned an expensive pair of shoes, you know what we mean by "getting better with age"...Double Creek saddles are built using Wickett and Craig leather.
+If you've ever owned an expensive pair of shoes, you know what we mean by "getting better with age"...Double Diamond saddles are built using Wickett and Craig leather.
 That means they DO get better and better with age, unlike other saddles where the color rubs off , the leather curls or looses it's integrity fast, the seat breaks down and gets hard.
-Built on wood trees with Rhino covering for water protection, there are four styles to choose from:
+Built on STEELE TREES there are several tree options to choose from.

-a low profile, flat seat traditional western saddle.
-Short skirted and weighing in at around 24 lbs, this is a great saddle for both kids and adults.
-Comes in one tree option, a great all around basic saddle.
-You can also build the Trail Saddle with english fenders... s style sometimes referred to as 'the Kentuckian".
+a low profile, flat seat traditional western saddle with a choice of 4" pencil roll or cheyenne roll cantle, a slight rise to the narrow twist seat.
+Short single or double butterly open back skirted and weighing in at around 22 lbs, this is a great saddle for both kids and adults.
+Comes in several tree options, a great all around basic saddle.
+You can also build the Trail Saddle with english fenders... a style sometimes referred to as 'the Kentuckian".
+Can also be built without a horn.

 A classic plantation saddle is built on a suspended seat...this is the ultimate in comfort for riders who want a slightly wider twist seat.
-Stirrups are positioned a little forward putting a little angle in your thigh (instead of your legs hanging straight down), and the seat is a shallow dip wide backed with great support.
+Stirrups are positioned right under you, or can be set a little forward putting a little angle in your thigh (instead of your legs hanging straight down), and the seat is a shallow dip wide backed with great support.
 Not flat like a typical english, but not a deep pocket seat either.
 You can always add Bucking Rolls as a thigh block if you don't want a horn.
 If you ride long hours, this is a great option.
 Can be built with a horn or no horn, english or western fenders.
 Two tree options.
-Around 24 lbs.
+Around 22 lbs. ith the full double skirting or a more pared down technical single skirt model that weighs around 18 lbs.

-This is an old standard out of the west design with a AFork pommel that sits high, along with a high cantle as well, narrow twist suspended seat.
-A very close contact deep pocket seat that sits you in a balanced position allowing your legs to drop straight down from the hip.
-Two tree options including MULE tree.
-Around 26 lbs.
+This is an old standard out of the west design with a traditional "Lady Wade" AFork pommel along with a 4 1/2" pencil or cheyenne roll cantlel, narrow twist suspended seat that sits very much like the Endurance model.
+A very close contact deep pocket seat that sits you in a balanced position allowing your legs to drop straight down from the hip or be moved as needed, biothane backed fenders, center fire two buckle adjustable rigging, single or double skirting with butterfly back end, rear flank available.
+Around 22 to 24 lbs depending on skirting choices.

 Please click on each saddle style for pictures, options, matching tack, and ordering.